 If you’ve ever shopped for custom window shades or blinds, you know they are EXPENSIVE: hundreds or even a thousand dollars or more.
 Most mini blinds don’t completely block out light so they’re not ideal for bedrooms (and they make the room look like an office).

 I found these wonderful and AFFORDABLE window shades at Home Depot!
-They can but cut to a custom width while you wait, or ordered online to your specifications.
+They can be cut to a custom width while you wait, or ordered online to your specifications.
 They don’t have a string hanging down; you simply raise and lower them by pulling on the bottom bar.
 They look clean and elegant!

 My bedroom is adjacent to a hallway with a skylight which is wonderful when I’m up, but shines a ton of light as soon as the sun comes up in the morning when I’m sleeping.
 I wanted to add some sort of blackout covering to the hallway to block this light.

 So, I made a trip to Home Depot, where I discovered their house brand, Home Decorator Collection “Cordless Cellular Shade“.